OIDC Single Sign-On

 Drop a provider:

-DROP OIDC PROVIDER okta;
+DROP OIDC PROVIDER IF EXISTS okta;

 Existing sessions using tokens from that provider are revoked at their next request.